 Create Mental Space with Mindfulness

 Intuition is a quiet voice.
 To hear it, you must lower the volume on daily stress and constant notifications.
-Mindfulness isn’t about emptying your mind; it’s about creating enough space to notice what’s already there.
-Short, consistent practice reduces stress and increases present-moment awareness, with randomized trials and meta-analyses showing measurable benefits for anxiety and well-being2.
+Mindfulness is not about emptying the mind; it’s about creating enough space to notice what’s already there.
+Short, consistent practice reduces stress and increases present-moment awareness; randomized trials and meta-analyses document measurable benefits for anxiety and well-being2.

 Simple Breathing Exercise